enplotz/fsinf-homepage/wp-content/plugins/wordpress-https/readme.txt

 2. Force SSL checkbox added to add/edit posts screen

 == Changelog ==
+= 3.3.5 =
+* Enhanced multisite support and testing.
+* Slightly adjusted settings page column widths.
+* Now using admin-ajax.php for settings page.
+* Added detection and conflict fixes for a few popular E-commerce plugins: WooCommerce, WP E-commerce and Jigoshop
+* Bug Fix - Password protected pages in WordPress 3.5+ should now be properly secured.
+* Bug Fix - The SSL Admin setting should now be properly retained when using FORCE_SSL_ADMIN.
+* Bug Fix - Links to the home page should now properly be set to HTTP when using Force SSL Exclusively.
+* Bug Fix - Installations with a non-default wp-content folder location should no longer experience issues with the WordPress HTTPS settings page.
 = 3.3.0 =
 * Tested with WordPress v3.5.
 * Added German translation and gettext support.
 Thanks <a href="https://github.com/cfoellmann">Christian Foellmann</a>.